 Accommodation

-Book your accommodation in advance, give them a call and check their reputation online.
+Book your accommodation, whether a hotel or private villa, in advance, give them a call and check their reputation online.
 Never reach any hotel in odd hours; otherwise, you may get stranded because of no other place to find.
 Many cities of Europe contain excellent cheap hostels for youths; you can also get some student discounts at such places.
 The cost of such places will be around 10-40 Euros.
 Some of them may have kitchen facilities.

 Tourist Information